Dataflow Accelerator Architecture for Autonomous Machine Computing: Autonomous Machine: The Next Ubiquitous Computing Platform

-The commercialization of autonomous machines is a thriving sector, with projected average compound annual growth rate (CAGR) of 26\%, and by 2030 this sector will have a market size of \$1 trillion~\cite{carg}.
-Hence, this sector is likely to be the next major computing demand driver, after personal computers, cloud computing, and mobile computing.
+Commercial autonomous machines is a thriving sector.
+With a projected average compound annual growth rate (CAGR) of 26\%, by 2030 this sector will have a market size of \$1 trillion~\cite{carg}.
+Autonomous machine is on the verge of becoming the next ubiquitous computing platform, after personal computers, cloud computing, and mobile computing.

-Autonomous machines exist in multiple forms, {\it e.g.,} cars, aerial drones, service robots, industrial robots.
-Different kinds of autonomous machines are quite diverse in size, shape, mission, goals, location, propulsion, {\it etc.}~\cite{liu2021rise} Generally, completely independent teams have approached the design, resulting in a bevy of solutions, some replications but certainly no standardization.
+The continuous proliferation of autonomous machines, however, depends critically on an efficient computing substrate, driven by higher performance requirements and the miniaturization of machine form factors.
+Despite recent advancements in autonomous machine systems design from major industrial organizations as Google~\cite{team2019introducing}, Tesla~\cite{TeslaAutopilot}, Mobileye~\cite{Mobileye}, Nvidia~\cite{NvidiaDrive}, the computing architecture of autonomous machines still remains a largely open research question.
+This is because completely independent teams have approached the problem, resulting in a bevy of solutions, some replications but certainly no consensus.

+The fragmentation, while undesirable, is understandable in that different companies target autonomous machines in different forms (e.g., cars, aerial drones, service robots, and industrial robots), each naturally differing in missions, design constraints, computational capabilities, and mechanical characteristics~\cite{liu2021rise}.
 A better understanding of the underlying issues, a formalization of the common problems, and a certain unification of the solutions would all yield a more efficient approach to the design process.

-The core of autonomous machines obviously resides in their computing systems, and encompasses both the hardware and the software level, entailing algorithms, systems software, compilers, as well as computer architectures.
-Despite the recent advancements in autonomous machine systems design of such major industrial organizations as Google~\cite{team2019introducing}, Tesla~\cite{TeslaAutopilot}, Mobileye~\cite{Mobileye}, Nvidia~\cite{NvidiaDrive}, the architecture of autonomous machine systems still largely remains an open research question since existing solutions are often made on an \textit{ad hoc} basis, and not only the development process takes a long time, but the design itself is neither scalable nor extensible~\cite{liu2020critical}.

-In this article, we first review the advantages of dataflow architectures and their implementation difficulties.
-Then we summarize the observations of autonomous machine computing, and delve into the details of why dataflow architectures may be extremely well adapted for autonomous machine computing.
+This article first analyzes the challenges in designing an efficient computing substrate for autonomous machines, particularly focusing on why contemporary mobile Systems-on-a-Chip (SoC), a seemingly natural choice, is a bad fit.
+Surprisingly, classic dataflow architectures, while not enjoying practical adoption for general-purpose computing, are well-suited for autonomous machine workloads --- in principle.
+We propose Dataflow Accelerator Architecture (DAA), a modern instantiation of the dataflow principle in the era of hardware specialization.
+We describe why DAA matches the characteristics of autonomous machine workloads, and discuss key technologies that could enable DAA as a mainstream computing substrate for autonomous machines.